 Your downloads folder can cause your computer to slow down significantly if you aren’t clearing it out regularly.
 Take the time to clear out your old downloads folder, files and other space hogs to speed up your computer.

 Do it the old school way: Open up your downloads folder and sort by size.
 Find anything big you don’t need anymore and start deleting.

 Step 3: Back up what’s left

 Now you’re left with the files you actually care about.
-Ask yourself this: Do you really need them all stored right there on your desktop?
+Ask yourself this: Do you need them all stored right there on your desktop?
 There’s a good chance the answer is “no.”

-Backing up all your files might sound daunting, but our sponsor IDrive really does make it easy.
+Backing up all your files might sound daunting, but our sponsor IDrive does make it easy.
 You can manage everything from a computer, tablet or smartphone, and all your files and folders are synced in real-time.

 Give it a try right now while you’re thinking about it.
 You’ll never go back to the so-called free services.
 Tap or click here to get 90% off a year of IDrive cloud backup.